Buildings and architecture of Bristol: Stuart period

-Georgian (18th to 19th century)
+Georgian period

 In 1732, John Strachan built Redland Court for John Cossins.
 It now forms one of the buildings making up Redland High School for Girls.
 In 1760, the Bristol Bridge Act was carried through parliament by the Bristol MP Sir Jarrit Smyth.
-That led to the demolition of St Nicholas's Gate, along with the original St Nicholas church, part of the Old Shambles, and thirty houses that stood on the old bridge.
+That led to the demolition of St Nicholas's Gate, along with much of the original St Nicholas Church.
 The original bridge was a medieval wooden structure, lined with houses on both sides.

 A 17th-century illustration shows that these were five stories high, including the attic rooms, and that they overhung the river much as Tudor houses would overhang the street.
 At the time of the Civil War the bridge was noted for its community of goldsmiths, who may have been attracted by the unusually secure premises.
 The current St Nicholas church was rebuilt in 1762–9 by James Bridges and Thomas Paty, who rebuilt the spire.
 Part of the old church and town wall survives in the 14th century crypt.
 The 1766 Theatre Royal, which claims to be the oldest continually operating theatre in England, joined with the Coopers' Hall, from 1744 and designed by architect William Halfpenny, to form the Bristol Old Vic.